teriyakichild/python-fakelogs/README.md

 4. POOL_PROCESSES: Number of workers to use when generating logs.
 Shouldn't be set higher than number of CPUs. (default is 1)
 5. MAX_ITERATIONS: Maximum number of iterations to perform before quitting.
 (Defaults to 0 which means there is no limit)
 6. TRANSACTION_ID: Unique Identifier that allows for easy searching of log messages.
 (Defaults to random UUID)
+7. PRELOAD_DATA: Should data be loaded on startup or should it be generated on the fly.
+(Defaults to False)
+8. PRELOAD_RECORDS: Number of records to preload.
+(Defaults to 2000)

 ## Usage
 ```bash